 - Salt to taste

 - Make the sauce first.
-Heat the butter over medium heat, then add the onion and sauté until it turns translucent, about 3-4 minutes.
-Add everything else, stir well and simmer slowly for 30 minutes or more.
+Heat the butter over medium heat, then add the onion and sauté until it turns translucent, about 3 or 4 minutes.
+Add everything else, stir well and simmer slowly for 20 minutes or more.
+You can buzz it in a blender for a smooth sauce.

 - To flatten the quail, use kitchen shears to remove the backbones of the birds by cutting along either side.
 Put the quail breast side up on a cutting board and press to flatten.
 If you want to be fancy, carefully snip out the ribs and the curved saber bones near the wishbone.
 Salt the quail and toss them in the vegetable oil.